Just too tired

 - chronic fatigue syndrome

 Medications can also cause fatigue, including certain pain medications, heart medications, blood pressure drugs, and some types of antidepressants.
-Fatigue can also result from excessive caffeine consumption, alcohol abuse, and the use of antihistamines and cough medications.
+Fatigue can also result from excessive caffeine consumption, alcohol abuse, drug abuse, and the use of antihistamines and cough medications.

 Everyone deals with occasional fatigue and low energy.
 In most cases, this isn’t a cause for concern.
 But if your energy level doesn’t improve with diet, exercise, or better sleep habits, or if it worsens, see your doctor to rule out a more serious health problem.